 Why is LED bad?

-LED is bad for many reasons that they probably don't want you to know about.
-But to really understand why,
+Outdoor LEDs are unsuitable for many reasons that they probably don't want you to know about.
+But to understand why,

 let's look at a list of requirements that a good streetlight should fulfill: